 For users of MySQL Enterprise Edition: A subscription is required to use the Docker images for MySQL Enterprise Edition.
 Subscriptions work by a Bring Your Own License model; see How to Buy MySQL Products and Services for details.

 Downloading the server image in a separate step is not strictly necessary; however, performing this step before you create your Docker container ensures your local image is up to date.
-To download the MySQL Community Edition image, run this command:
+To download the MySQL Community Edition image from the Oracle Container Registry (OCR), run this command:

 tag is the label for the image